google/shipshape/shipshape/docs/run-cli.md

     errors-only=yes
     EOF

-Now when we run, our preferred settings are used
+Now when we run, our preferred settings are used as can be seen by running again:

     shipshape .